zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-set-upgrade-policy.md

 When creating a new scale set using Azure CLI, use [az vmss create](/cli/azure/vmss#az-vmss-create) and the `-upgrade-policy-mode` to set the upgrade policy mode.

-If using a rolling upgrade policy, see [configure rolling upgrade policy](virtual-machine-scale-sets-configure-rolling-upgrades.md) for configuration settings and suggestions.
+If using a rolling upgrade policy mode, see [configure rolling upgrade policy](virtual-machine-scale-sets-configure-rolling-upgrades.md) for configuration settings and suggestions.

 ```azurecli-interactive
 az vmss create \